Posted on 28 October 2020

-Buying Properties At Auctions And Having Them Cleared
+How to Buying and Cleaning Properties At Auctions

 The amount of people buying at auctions is growing year on year, and there are a number of reasons for this.
 Not only is buying at auction an excellent way of securing yourself a bargain and saving yourself lots of money, but the process involved with buying at auction is much quicker and far less problematic that a standard home buying process is.
 Once you have attended the auction and secured your property you can be sure that it will be yours within 28 day of the auction date.

 Buying at auction is not at all glamorous, however, most of the properties available at auctions are things like repossessed homes, in which case the previous owners may have left the property in a right state leaving you lots of sorting and clearing to do.